OsmosysSoftware/dev-standards/coding-standards/php.md

 # PHP coding standards
-We adopted the standards for programming in PHP from from [slevomat standards](https://github.com/slevomat/coding-standard#alphabetical-list-of-sniffs) and popular [php phan](https://github.com/phan/phan/tree/v5/.phan/plugins#readme) recommendations.
+We adopted the standards for programming in PHP from [PSR-12](https://www.php-fig.org/psr/psr-12/).
+We enforce these standards by using tools like [PHPCS](https://github.com/squizlabs/PHP_CodeSniffer) and [PHP Phan](https://github.com/phan/phan)

 ## PHP best practides
-We follow the best practices compiled under [PSR12](https://www.php-fig.org/psr/psr-12/)
+We follow the best practices compiled under [PSR12](https://www.php-fig.org/psr/psr-12/) and [PHP - the right way](https://phptherightway.com/)

 ## Security Standards
-We adopted the security practices provided by [OSWAP Cheat Series](https://cheatsheetseries.owasp.org/cheatsheets/PHP_Configuration_Cheat_Sheet.html) while building the applications using PHP.
+We follow security practices outlined by [OSWAP Cheat Series](https://cheatsheetseries.owasp.org/cheatsheets/PHP_Configuration_Cheat_Sheet.html) while building the applications using PHP.
 ## Enforcing tools and config
 ### PHPCS
 #### Installation